 Radiotherapy is a highly accurate treatment using high energy X-rays, which destroys cancer cells in a specific area.
 It is very similar to having an ordinary X-ray and does not hurt.
 Normal cells within the treated area can also be affected, resulting in some side effects.
-These will be discussed later in the leaflet.
+These will be discussed later in this information leaflets.